lmoyasans/S4L_Sionna_RT/README.md

 ## Usage

-This plugin will be automatically detected by [Sim4Life](https://sim4life.swiss/) when installed via pip in the internal environment or by the community store.
+This plugin will be automatically detected by [Sim4Life](https://sim4life.swiss/) when installed via pip in the internal environment (development purposes) or by the community store.

 ## Citation